 - You have been having this type of seizure for at least 12 months and

-- You have never had any other type of seizure.
-See box below
+- You have never had any other type of unprovoked seizure

-If your seizures always start when you’re asleep, you may still be able to drive even if you continue having them.
+If your seizures always start when you’re asleep, you might be allowed to drive even if you continue having them.
 They don’t need to be at night.
 A seizure that starts during a daytime nap also counts as a sleep seizure.

 Before they allow you to drive, the driving agency would need to be satisfied that:

-- You’ve never had an awake seizure (see box below) and
+- You’ve never had an awake seizure and

 - You’ve been having sleep seizures for at least 12 months.
 The 12 months applies from the date of your first seizure

-If you have awake and sleep seizures, you can drive when:
+If your seizures sometimes happen when you're awake and sometimes when you're asleep, you can drive when:

 - You’ve been free of both awake and sleep seizures for at least 12 months